 $4.3 million, compared to a net loss of $105.3 million(including $145.9 millionin pre-tax impairments) in the prior year quarter.
 Net income before taxes, adjusted to exclude non-cash mark-to-market gains and losses from hedges and property impairments, was $9.9 millionfor the current year quarter compared to a $0.4 millionloss for the same quarter last year.

 - Recurring Adjusted EBITDAX (a non-GAAP measure, as defined and presented herein) of

-The COVID-19 pandemic has resulted in a severe worldwide economic downturn, significantly disrupting the demand for oil throughout the world, and has created significant volatility, uncertainty and turmoil in the oil and gas industry.
-This has led to a significant global oversupply of oil and a subsequent substantial decrease in oil prices.
+The COVID-19 pandemic continues to have an adverse impact on worldwide economic activity, significantly disrupting the demand for oil and natural gas throughout the world, and has created significant volatility, uncertainty and turmoil in the oil and natural gas industry.
+This led to a significant global oversupply of oil and a subsequent substantial decrease in oil prices.
 While global oil producers, including the

-- implemented work from home initiatives for all but critical staff and put in place social distancing measures;
+- work from home initiatives for all but critical staff and the implementation of social distancing measures;

-- implemented a company wide effort to cut costs throughout our operations;
+- a company-wide effort to cut costs throughout our operations;

 Summary of First Quarter Financial Results